TheUsername1214/SF_TRON_FN/README.md

-Training TRON bipedal robot along with an Estimator
+Training the TRON bipedal robot to estimate and endure external disturbances using a State Estimator.